 St Pancras, Camden

-Nowadays the identity of the district situated to the north-east of Bloomsbury and formerly a metropolitan borough extending as far north as Highgate
+Nowadays the identity of a district situated to the north-east of Bloomsbury and formerly a metropolitan borough extending as far north as Highgate

-The old church (shown right) that was dedicated to St Pancras may be of seventh-century origin and was probably rebuilt in the twelfth century.
+St Pancras old church (located near the top of the map at the base of the page) may be of seventh-century origin and was probably rebuilt in the twelfth century.
 However, its parishioners subsequently migrated northwards to Kentish Town and the church was left isolated in the fields.

 From the late Middle Ages the locality was often known as ‘Pancridge’, a name that acquired connotations of mockery: the victor in a local archery contest was dubbed the Earl of Pancridge and a pompous character was consequently sometimes called a Pancridge earl.
 An ‘old Pancridge’ was a term of contempt.

-St Pancras Old Church survives on Pancras Road but a neo-Grecian church of the same name was built in 1822 on the corner of present-day Euston Road and Upper Woburn Place to serve the streets that were spilling out of Bloomsbury at this time.
+Shown in the photo above, the original St Pancras church survives on Pancras Road but a neo-Grecian church of the same name was built in 1822 on the corner of present-day Euston Road and Upper Woburn Place (near the bottom of the map below) to serve the streets that were spilling out of Bloomsbury at this time.

 This was never an area of the highest class and it deteriorated with the arrival of the railway termini, the first of which was Euston in 1837.
 North of the Euston Road conditions became particularly bad in the parts of Somers Town that were not taken for station buildings or goods yards.

-The hotel was converted to office use after 1935 and renamed St Pancras Chambers.
-The offices were closed in the mid-1980s when the building was deemed non-compliant with fire regulations.
+The hotel’s interior is arguably even more magnificent than the façade.
+The building was converted to office use after 1935 and renamed St Pancras Chambers.
+The offices were closed in the mid-1980s when they were deemed non-compliant with fire regulations.

 Next door, the St Pancras goods depot was replaced in the 1990s by the British Library (see the page on Somers Town).